7 Comments

-I loved this, classic Kent Beck to my sense in that it offers an insight into the internal psychology of the author (and thus potentially the reader) rather than just to the intellect.
+I loved this, classic Kent Beck to my sense in that it offers an insight into the internal psychology of the author (and thus potentially the reader) rather than only appealing to the intellect.

 I would have loved a couple more concrete examples of situations in which systems thinking helped tho.